 Sobolev fulfilled the program of secondary school at home, revealing his great attraction to mathematics.
 During the Civil War he and his mother lived in Kharkov.
 When living there, he studied at the preparatory courses of a evening technical school for one semester.
 At the age of 15 he completed the obligatory programs of secondary school in mathematics, physics, chemistry, and other natural sciences, read the classical pieces of the Russian and world literature as well as many books on philosophy, medicine, and biology.

-After the family had transferred from Kharkov to Petersburg in 1923, Sobolev entered the graduate class of School No. 190 and finished with honors in 1924, continuing his study at the First State Art School in the piano class.
+After the family had transferred from Kharkov to Petersburg in 1923, Sobolev entered the graduate class of and finished with honors in 1924, continuing his study at the First State Art School in the piano class.
 At the same year he entered the Faculty of Physics and Mathematics of Leningrad State University (LSU) and attended the lectures of Professors N. M. Günter, V. I. Smirnov, G. M. Fikhtengolts, and others.
 He made his diploma on the analytic solutions of a system of differential equations with two independent variables under the supervision of Günter.

 Günter propounded the idea that the set functions are inevitable in abstracting the concept of solution to a differential equation.
 Günter's approach influenced the further train of thought of Sobolev.2